Dunedan/django-lockdown/README.txt

 ===============

-A simple Django reusable application for locking down an entire site (or particular views), with customizable preview authorization (defaults to single password).
+A simple Django reusable application for locking down an entire site (or particular views), with customizable date ranges and preview authorization.

 Installation
 ============